GoogleCloudPlatform/bank-of-anthos-scripts/README.md

-# Bank of Anthos - Scripts
+# Bank of Anthos - Scripts - Lab 3

 This repository contains sample scripts and YAML files for [Anthos](https://cloud.google.com/anthos) demos, based on the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) sample application.